meganndare/cantonese-nlp/README.md

 # Information about the Cantonese Dataset

 We collected 910k monolingual Cantonese data, in addition to some parallel datasets.
+The scraping script can be found in `crawl.py` and an example can be found in `crawling_demo.py`.
 | Domain  | Source | Number of lines | Parallel|
 | --------| ------ | --------------- |---------|
 | wikipedia|Wikipedia|689234|NO|